Sandyford F.C.: History

 The club was founded in 1874.
-Its first recorded match was against Northern F.C. in November, resulting in a 1–0 defeat.
+Its first recorded match was against Northern in November, resulting in a 1–0 defeat.

 Sandyford entered the Scottish Cup for the first time in 1875–76.
-The club made it through the first round, thanks to two draws with the 23rd Renfrewshire Rifle Volunteers F.C., and the rule at the time that teams advanced after two draws.
-In the second round, the club lost 3–0 at Western club, despite the efforts of goalkeeper Watt, new captain Tait at the back, and the left-wingers Bryce and Jamison being particularly praised.
+The club made it through the first round, thanks to two draws with the 23rd Renfrew Rifle Volunteers, and the rule at the time that teams advanced after two draws.
+In the second round, the club lost 3–0 at the Western club, despite the efforts of goalkeeper Watt, new captain Tait at the back, and the left-wingers Bryce and Jamison being particularly praised.

-In 1876–77 the club had an unlucky draw in the first round, at the near-unbeatable Queen's Park F.C.; the Spiders duly won 7–0, six of the goals coming in the first half when the home side had the advantage of the wind.
+In 1876–77 the club had an unlucky draw in the first round, at the near-unbeatable Queen's Park; the Spiders duly won 7–0, six of the goals coming in the first half when the home side had the advantage of the wind.

-The club's best run came in its last entry in 1877–78, beating Oxford F.C.
-1–0 and Northern, both at Brighton Park, to reach the third round, made up of 34 clubs.
+The club's best run came in its last entry in 1877–78, beating Oxford 1–0 and Northern, both at Brighton Park, to reach the third round, made up of 34 clubs.
 The tie with Northern appears to be contentions as two reports give different scores; one that Sandyford won 2–1, and the other that it was a 1–1 draw, both reports stating Sandyford had scored a disputed goal as well.
 As Sandyford was put into the third round, the dispute was resolved in its favour.
-In the third, Sandyford lost 3–2 at Parkgrove F.C. after a "splendidly contested game".
+In the third, Sandyford lost 3–2 at Parkgrove after a "splendidly contested game".